Location: Athens, Attica, Greece

 Our commitment is to promote Archaeology in its different aspects of research, training, and conservation, with a basic and clear purpose: to involve anyone from around the world who wishes to gain access to this scientific field.
 Sanisera is an international archaeological organization whose main aim is that of promoting and developing research , so that our current and future generations can be enriched by culture and education in this field.

-This program, which has been scheduled by the Sanisera Field School, is divided in two main parts.
+This program, which has been scheduled by the Sanisera Archaeology Institute for International Field Schools, is divided in two main parts.
 In the first part of the course students will gain experience in archaeological fieldwork by excavating in the Ancient Roman city of Sanisera.
 This site is located in the Mediterranean island of Menorca.
-During the second part, students will discover the most significant remains from Ancient Greece through an archaeological tour around ancient Athens, which will be leaded by an expert on Greek art.
+During the second part, students will discover the most significant remains from Ancient Greece through an archaeological tour around ancient Athens, which will be leaded by an expert on Greek art & Museums.

 Part 1.
 The archaeological fieldwork in Sanisera (Menorca, Spain)